Barking Abbey: After the Norman Conquest

 At the time of the Norman conquest of England, the abbess was Æfgiva.
-King William the Conqueror confirmed Æfgiva's control of the abbey with a royal charter issued in either November or December 1066.
-William granted her "my peace and love, and all my rights within and without the burgh as fully as any abbess in that monastery of St.Mary had them in the time of King Edward".
+William the Conqueror confirmed Æfgiva's control of the abbey with a royal charter issued in either November or December 1066.
+William granted her "my peace and love, and all my rights within and without the burgh as fully as any abbess in that monastery of St Mary had them in the time of King Edward".
 At the time, King William was staying at Barking Abbey whilst he constructed the Tower of London.
 It was also at the abbey that King William received the submissions of the brothers Morcar, Earl of Northumbria, and Edwin, Earl of Mercia; Morcar and Edwin's sister, Queen Ealdgyth was the widow of the defeated King Harold II (Godwinson).

 During her tenure as abbess, Æfgiva expanded and rebuilt the abbey, tearing down the existing building and founding "a church which rivalled the heights of the country."
 She also commissioned Goscelin of Saint-Bertin to write a series of hagiographies for Ethelburga, Hildelith, and Wulfhilda, which he completed c.
 1087.
 The relics of the three saints were then translated into the new church and reburied under the abbey's choir.

 In 1086, the abbey and its holdings were documented in the Domesday Book.